 Advertisement

-Save on styling with these EOFY finds:
+Save on styling with these finds:

 From rich berry hues to sophisticated chocolate tones, the secret lies not in rewriting your room’s entire script, but in understanding stripe weights and complementary palettes.
 Whether you are a colour maximalist or a die-hard neutral devotee, here is how to make the season’s biggest bedding trend work for your space.